awslabs/sockeye/docs/tutorials/adapt.md

         --params ood/params.best \
         -o id_continuation

-Depending on the size of your training data you may want to adjust the parameters of the learning algorithm (learning rate, decay, etc.) and perhaps the checkpoint frequency.
+Depending on the size of your training data you may want to adjust the parameters of the learning algorithm (learning rate, decay, etc.) and perhaps the checkpoint interval.

 ## Learning Hidden Unit Contribution